In Stock

 How to Plant

-• Depth: Crown just below soil level; spread roots and backfill gently
+Depth: Plant the crown just below the soil level; spread roots and backfill gently

 Growing in Pots

-Use containers 40–50 cm wide and deep with well-draining potting mix and compost.
-Position in full sun to part shade, protected from strong winds.
+Use containers that are at least 40–50 cm wide and deep.
+Fill them with a well-draining potting mix enriched with compost.
+Place in full sun to part shade, sheltered from strong winds.
 Train canes on a trellis or fence, ideally in a fan shape, with floricanes on one side and primocanes on the other.

 Water regularly and fertilise more frequently than in-ground plants.
 Refresh the potting mix every few years.
 Ideal for gardeners seeking control in smaller spaces.